Water is the source of all problems but also of all solutions

 The study led by researcher Lan Wang-Erlandsson concludes that we have already exceeded this limit and are putting the earth's hydrological cycle at risk due to anthropogenic climate change and changes in land use: deforestation, inefficient irrigation, and uncontrolled grazing. © Roya Ann Miller - unsplash

 This summer, in which the accumulation of water and climate warnings has extended to almost the entire northern hemisphere, the world is observing with growing concern how extreme weather situations are becoming "normal."
 The event was held amid a drought that has affected dozens of countries typically not so vulnerable to water scarcity: living in an arid or semi-arid area is no longer necessary to have water problems.
-The forecasts are confirmed with an upward trend, so it is clear that the countdown to planetary sustainability is shortening.
+The IPCC forecasts are confirmed with an upward trend, so it is clear that the countdown to planetary sustainability is shortening.

 We need to redefine nature in relation to water